Energy and Utilities Industry Safety Manuals & Programs

 • General industry safety

-Do not wait for a client to request an updated safety program.
 Be proactive and update your safety training frequently to make improvements and meet any new standards.
 It is always a good idea to re-evaluate your safety programs after a workplace accident or near-miss.
-Additionally, it is a good idea to refresh your employees’ memories and offer retraining for various safety practices every 6 months to a year.

 If your company primarily performs energy and utilities work, then you may be asked by your hiring client to become certified with a pre- qualification service such as Avetta®.
 Certification for energy and utility workers is common in the US, although other countries are adopting these requirements as well.
 The certification process will require certain energy and utility safety programs based on the most common and life-threatening risks in the industry.